 The Canterbury Voice has three strands:

 Delivering a reinvigorated music outreach programme both at the Cathedral and in the local area.
 This will provide new opportunities, working with local partners, for people to discover their own meaning of music.
+The creation of new endowed funds with reliable returns will give the flexibility to develop this exciting new initiative.
+Find out more here or contact the Trust.

 When will this be happening?